Associate Professor in Francopphone Post-Colonial Literatures & Cultures

 Professor of French, University of Oxford; Senior Research Fellow, All Souls College

 My research mostly focuses on early modern French literature and thought, especially from the early sixteenth to the mid-seventeenth century.
-I am currently working on families that produced more than one writer or scholar.
-That is part of a broader long-term project on the relation of literature and learning to social hierarchy in early modern France.
+Its current focus is on the relation of literature and learning to social hierarchy.

 Professor Cooper’s research interests are French Renaissance literature; relations between France and Italy in the Renaissance; Court Festivals; Renaissance antiquarians; Renaissance manuscript painting.